PlasmaLife Horse® – Product properties

 Storage and thawing

-Plasmalife contains no preservatives and is not pasteurized.
-It is frozen and stored immediately after collection at a temperature of -20 ± 5 ° C. Then it must be stored, at the temperatures kept in a normal freezer.
+Plasmalife Horse® contains no preservatives and is not pasteurized.
+It is frozen and stored immediately after collection at a temperature of -20 ± 5 ° C. Therefore it must be stored in a freezer at that temperature.

 The frozen bags should be handled carefully to avoid damages.

-The thawing of plasmalife should be made by immersion in a water bath with a maximum of 37 ° C water temperature.
+The thawing of Plasmalife Horse® should be made by immersion in a water bath with a maximum water temperature of 37°C.

-The temperature of the water during the thawing process must be checked by a thermometer, and if water cools down too much, it can be heated by adding more warm water, avoiding direct contact with the transfusion bag.
-It is recommended removing the bag from the bath during the addition of hot water, and when the water has been restored up to the desired temperature of 37 ° C, immerse the bag again.
+The temperature of the water during the thawing process must be checked with a thermometer, and if the water cools down too much, it can be heated by adding more warm water, avoiding direct contact with the transfusion bag.
+It is recommended to remove the bag from the bath during the addition of hot water, and when the water has been restored up to the desired temperature of 37 ° C, immerse the bag again.

-This process can be repeated until the plasma is unfreezed completely.
-Usually, the liquefied thawed plasma is appearing transparent, but the presence of some rare fibrin cloths do not change the plasma’s quality.
+This process can be repeated until the plasma is thawed completely.
+Usually, the liquefied thawed plasma appears transparent, but rarely there may be some fibrin cloths, which do not change the plasma’s quality.

-These aggregates are delayed by the specified filter in the set that is absolutely necessary for secure transfusion.
+These aggregates are blocked by the specified filter in the set that is absolutely necessary for a secure transfusion.
 Do not use a microwave to unfreeze the plasma, since they alter the product’s properties.